 The arrival of the Minnesota state high school cross country championships on the St. Olaf campus were facilitated by Daymont.
 She also has made her mark as a leader in water training.
 She serves as a distance and middle distance clinician around the region and worked as a co-director for the 1982 AIAW track and field championships.

 A graduate of the State University of New York-Cortland, Daymont went on to earn her master's from Syracuse University.
 Daymont had a five-year hiatus from St. Olaf (1981-86) and taught and coached at Bloomsburg (PA) State and Macalaster.

-Daymont teaches in the department of physical education as an associate professor, specializing in exercise physiology.
+Daymont teaches in the exercise science department as an associate professor, specializing in exercise physiology.

 |The Oles Under Chris Daymont|